MAGIC CAPTIVE

 "Are you ready to give me what I'm looking for, little mouse?"

 My body refused.
 Frozen.
-Not from cold, but from magic.
-It pinned me to the stone, invisible chains wrapping wrists, ankles, throat.
+A force pinned me to the stone, invisible chains wrapping wrists, ankles, throat.
 The pressure increased.
 Ribs creaking.
 Air thinning.
+Magic.

-"You have something I want."
+"You have what I want."
 Britheva crouched beside me, her face filling my vision.
-Sea-glass eyes studied me like I was a specimen.
+Glittering eyes studied me as though I were a specimen.
 Interesting.
 Disposable.
 "Inside you.
-Locked away.
-So hard to find, but when you know what you’re looking for it’s quite obvious.”
+Locked away nice and tight."

-“I don’t— I know nothing—” My tongue was thick and unwieldy, both through cold and terror.
+"I don't— I don't understand what you want—" My tongue was thick and unwieldy.

 "Don't play stupid."
 Her hand hovered, pale fingers splayed above my chest.
 "I taste it.
 Old magic.
-Royal magic.
-The grimoire, no less.
-Woven into your very soul.
-So very delicious."
+Ancient magic.
+The grimoire.
+Woven into your soul.
+So very delicious.
+So cleverly hidden."

-A crimson glow bloomed in her palm.
-Light bled over her wrist and spilled down onto my chest, icy tendrils snaking over my skin.
-The cold stung so sharp it burned.
-Frost crawled along my arms, crept up my throat, spreading its infection beneath my clothes.
-Muscles jerked uselessly, nerves lit up by the frost, raw and sparking.
+Her magic bled over her wrist and spilled down onto my chest, icy threads snaking over my skin.
+Frost crawled along my arms, crept up my throat, spread its infection beneath my clothes.

 "I've spent centuries hunting this grimoire.
-It’s been the bane of my existence.
-We thought it was lost until we discovered your little secret.
-Very clever, breaking it into six different pieces and hiding it in bloodlines."
+It's been the bane of my existence.
+We thought it lost until we discovered your little secret.
+Who would have thought of breaking the grimoire into six pieces and hiding it in bloodlines."
 Her smile sharpened, all teeth.
 "And then, when we went to reclaim what was ours… poof.
 Gone again.
 Imagine my disappointment.
 My dismay.
-And now—now I’ve found you.
+And now—now I've found you.
 And you will give it to me."

-She wasn't cutting skin.
-She was unraveling me from the inside out, groping through blood and marrow, digging for secrets buried deeper than memory.
+She was unravelling me from the inside out, groping through blood and marrow, digging for secrets I didn't have.
 My bones rattled.
 My head split.
-Muscles strained, locked, the cold pressing in so fierce I felt it in my teeth.
+Muscles strained, locked, the cold pressing in so fierce my teeth ached.

-Something shifted inside me.
-Deep inside, beneath the agony, a flicker of cold scales brushed against heatless bone.
-A flash of a long, serpentine body, emerald and silver, coiling in the dark.
-The vision snapped away before I could grab hold, leaving only the echo, wild and ancient and mine.
+A presence shifted inside me.
+Deep inside, beneath the agony, a flicker of emerald scales.
+A flash of a long, serpentine body coiling in the dark.
+The vision snapped away before it grabbed hold, leaving only the echo.

 Air slammed into my lungs.
 I choked.
-Blood filled my mouth, thick and metallic, sliding down my tongue as I gasped and shuddered on the ice-bitten stone
+Blood filled my mouth, sliding down my tongue as I gasped and shuddered on the ice-bitten stone.

 "Protected."
 The word dripped venom.
 "They bound it with sacrifice.
 Blood magic.
 Death magic.
 The kind that requires—" She stopped.
 Tilted her head.
 "Ah.
 Your parents.
-How touching."
+How touching, but so futile giving their souls to keep a person such as you alive."

 No.

-Magic slammed into me again.
-Different this time.
-Not searching—destroying.
-Her magic flooded my veins, turned blood to ice, stopped my heart mid-beat.
+Magic slammed into me, flooded my veins, turned blood to ice, stopped my heart mid-beat.

 Darkness swallowed everything.
 Cold became absolute.
-My body ceased.
-Gone.
-Nothing remained except the sensation of falling through endless void, down and down and—
+My body ceased to exist.
+Nothing remained except falling through an endless void, down and down and—

 Gasp.